 Administration collaborates with Site Governance, ELAC, PTA, and Site Leadership Team (SLT) to determine SPSA Goals.
 Collaboration is ongoing throughout the school year and each stakeholder group meets monthly to discuss school climate and culture, school safety, academic progress, and meeting the needs of EL and special education students.
-Although we continue to hold ELAC meetings, parent interest as members of ELAC is challenging.
-Our SSC is now overseeing the responsibilities to our EL families at this time.
-We continue to implement a variety of parent outreach action steps in hopes of garnering interest of membership to ELAC, and understand that these are challenging times for families in a pandemic.
+This year parent interest and involvement in ELAC meetings is growing.
+We continue to implement a variety of parent outreach action steps in hopes of continuing to grow this interest with the intent to develop a strong "parent voice" with regards to our English Learners and how we can best support and demonstrate the value of a diverse learning community as reflected in the goals of our SPSA.
+Site Governance Council, ELAC representatives, and Roosevelt Site Leadership Team co-constructed the SPSA goals and activities to support the goals based on SMMUSD LCAP Goals, Site Implementation Plan, and most current district assessment data.
+The SPSA Goals and data to support the SPSA goals was shared by Parent Co-Chair of Site Governance and Principal at the PTA General meeting in December 2021.